AndyRosenberg/Roda_Stack/README.md

 Starter Pack with Roda/ActiveRecord/Vue/Bulma.
 User CRUD operations included.

 ## Setup
-This version uses Ruby 2.5.7, run `bundle install` and `npm install` to set up dependencies.
+This version uses Ruby 2.5.7 and Node 13.8.0, run `bundle install` and `npm install` to set up dependencies.

 ## How to run
 This application is not hot-reloaded in development. `./local.sh` will build frontend assets and start the application up on an Agoo server.